fabyr/image-braille-art-gen/README.md

 set of characters from the unicode standard.
 Not just ASCII.

 ## Building
-The .NET 6.0 SDK is required to be installed on the system.
+The .NET 6.0 SDK ([Official site](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)) is required to be installed on the system.
 Afterwards the command `dotnet build` with its working directory being the repository folder does the rest.

 ## Usage